is by no means an exhaustive or complete list. How could it possibly

 Linou - Dancer who from

-the mid '90s has made numerous Super 8 films, combining performative
+the mid '90s has made numerous Super 8 and digital films, combining performative

 elements with experimental techniques.